gilch/hissp/docs/style_guide.rst

 forming a comment block.

-Standard usage for more than two semicolons varies with Lisp dialect, but they are consistently ony for the `top level` and have no indent.
+Standard usage for more than two semicolons varies with Lisp dialect, but they are consistently ony for the :term:`top level` and have no indent.

 Some Lisp styles use triple and quadruple semicolons for headings and subheadings, but differ on which is which.